Ranked Progression: The Ladder and Leaderboards

 Competitive play in most games takes place over the course of a defined period of time referred to as a “season”.
 For Gwent, this is a month, though most seasons do not begin at the start of the month and run through to the end.
 Most commonly, a new Gwent season will begin in the last week of a given month, and run until the last week of the next.

 At the beginning of a new season, a player’s rank and MMR are both reset.
-If you finish outside of the top 500 players in Pro Rank, you will drop to Rank 5.
 People who finish the season between Rank 30 and Rank 26 will not derank at all.
-If you finish a season at any other non-Pro rank, you will drop 4 ranks when a new season starts.
-If you finished one season at Rank 18, you will start the next at Rank 22.
-If you finish at Rank 5, you will start the next season at Rank 9.
+If you finish a season at any other non-Pro rank, you will drop 3 ranks when a new season starts.
+If you finished one season at Rank 18, you will start the next at Rank 21.
+If you finish at Rank 5, you will start the next season at Rank 8.
+If you finish at Rank 1 or outside of the top 500 players in Pro Rank, you will drop to Rank 3.

 Due to a lack of official information on how fMMR resets for individual Ranks or rank groups at the beginning of a new season, it is difficult for us to say for certain how MMR and Ranked Score are affected.
 We have reached out to the developers for this information, and will make it available in this article when CD Projekt Red publically release it, which they have told us they are working on.
 That said, at the beginning of a new season, the number of Ranked games played resets to 0, and as such it can be expected that no factions contribute to your Ranked Score, meaning this will also be 0.